saariko/CryptoWalletRecorder/README.md

 # CryptoWalletRecorder

-This python script, will take your total balance, and update it into an excel or google sheet.
+This python script, will take your total balance, and update it into a local excel file or google sheet.

 Working with a local excel file is simpler.